 The public are led to believe that Corbyn really doesn’t buy into the whole spin-doctor, PR machine, styling or image marketing that the other leading politicians tend to favour, and that has been trendy since Tony Blair started it all back in 1997.
 But instead JC forges his own path – which to me is pure marketing genius by itself!

-So what lessons can Jeremy Corbyn can teach us in business?
+What lessons can Jeremy Corbyn can teach us in business?

 Image is important